AcceptEmail/Examples/index.md

 <a id="migration-v1-to-v2"></a>
 ## [Migration from v1 to v2](#migration-v1-to-v2)

 The main difference between v1 and v2 of our REST API are that you can now opt for [synchronous sending instead of asynchronous sending](#synchronous-vs-asynchronous), and additional data is now set as [RecordData using a standard JSON object instead of as EmailData using key-value pairs](#emaildata-to-recorddata).
-We also ]changed the HTTP status code](#changed-status-code) for the response of Bill/async from 201 (Created) to 202 (Accepted).
+We also [changed the HTTP status code](#changed-status-code) for the response of Bill/async from 201 (Created) to 202 (Accepted).

 <a id="synchronous-vs-asynchronous"></a>
 ### [Synchronous vs Asynchronous](#synchronous-vs-asynchronous)

-#### bulk sending
+#### Bulk sending

 If you are using our API for bulk sending of emails or text messages, the asynchronous option would still be the most efficient way of sending.
 You can keep using the asynchrous option by changing your POST endpoint from /v1/Bill to /v2/Bill/async .

-#### inline use, chat & portals
+#### Inline use, chat & portals

 If you are using our transactions in chats, chatbots, or to redirect users from your portal to our transaction page, it might be more convenient to use our synchronous POST Bill.
 You can use the same request as /v1/Bill but POST it to /v2/Bill.
 In this case, instead of just getting the ATID in the response, the response will contain everything you would use GET Bill to get in the asynchronous situation.
+Keep in mind that the synchronous option will take longer to respond than the asynchronous call.

 <a id="emaildata-to-recorddata"></a>
 ### [EmailData to RecordData](#emaildata-to-recorddata)